In Desert and Wilderness: Reception

 However, according to Zembaty the issue of racial stereotyping in the book is not so obvious.
 He counters the argument about the novel's allegedly racist depiction of African characters by showing the example of the young prince Kali, liberated from slavery, who is "brave, creative and honourable".
 Kali saves the kids on a couple of occasions and stays with them in difficult moments, risking his own life.
 He later becomes a fair and successful leader of his people.
 In 2017, Afro-Polish activist James Omolo wrote that In Desert and Wilderness "helped perpetuate existing racist stereotypes".

-According to sociologist Maciej Gdula, In Desert and Wilderness promotes a sense of superiority over the people of other races and shows how to celebrate one's own culture at the same time disregarding the other and alien cultures.
-However, just like other works by writers from this period including Joseph Conrad, Rudyard Kipling or H. Rider Haggard, who met with similar criticisms, the book can also be seen as a product of the era in which Sienkiewicz lived and his views on Africa could be seen as a sort of historical testimony, a monument from the times, when Europe was narcissistic and superior, compared to the rest of the world, in terms of material and scientific progress.
+According to sociologist Maciej Gdula, In Desert and Wilderness promotes a sense of superiority over the people of other races and shows how to celebrate one's own culture, while at the same time disregarding the other and alien cultures.
+However, just like other works by writers from this period including Joseph Conrad, Rudyard Kipling or H. Rider Haggard, who were met with similar criticisms, the book can also be seen as a product of the era in which Sienkiewicz lived and his views on Africa could be seen as a sort of historical testimony, a monument from the times, when Europe was narcissistic and saw themselves as superior, compared to the rest of the world, in terms of material and scientific progress.
 In 1990, the book was included on the list of obligatory reading for the fifth grade in Polish schools by the Ministry of National Education.